Orion Health

 Orion Health is a New Zealand-based global software company that delivers and sells healthcare software.
 It provides the software for healthcare providers (public healthcare and private healthcare organisations) from integration through to population health management and precision medicine.

-It has more than 450 customers in 25 countries and over 600 staff globally.
+With over 450 customers in 25 countries and 600 staff globally, its Amadeus software has been praised for its integrative capacity, and the ability to analyse data in real time.

 Overview

+Founded by Ian McCrae in 1993, Orion has its head office in Grafton, Auckland, New Zealand.
+In 2022, after McCrae had held the position since its founding, Brad Porter was appointed as the company's new CEO.

-The company is involved with the development of Integrated Health Records branded as Integrated Digital Care Records in the British National Health Service. and as Health Information Exchanges (HIEs) in the USA.
-Its Amadeus software has been praised for its integrative capacity, and the ability to analyse data in real time.
+Orion is involved with the development of Integrated Health Records branded as Integrated Digital Care Records in the British National Health Service and as Health Information Exchanges (HIEs) in the USA.

 History

+After being a privately owned company for over twenty years, the firm became a public organization on 26 November 2014 when it listed on the NZX.

+In 2016, it partnered with the University of Auckland and the Waitemata District Health Board to develop one of New Zealand's largest data science research initiatives called Precision Driven Health The following year, the partnership received received the Research and Business Partnership Award at the KiwiNet Research Commercialisation Awards.

-The company founder and current CEO is Ian McCrae.
-The company's head office is in Grafton, Auckland, New Zealand.
-Orion Health was a privately owned company for over 20 years.
-Orion Health became a public organisation on 26 November 2014 when it listed on the NZX.
-It has not registered a profit since, and in April 2017 market analysts were suggesting that it was in serious trouble.
-The company said it was looking for a capital injection from new investors.
+In April 2017, as Orion had not posted a profit for three years and market analysts suggested it was in serious trouble, the company said it was looking for a capital injection from new investors.
 In February 2018, Orion Health launched a cloud-based Rhapsody integration on Amazon Web Services (AWS).

-In March 2019 shares were compulsorily acquired by Ian McCrae for $1.224 per share, a large drop from their $5.70 IPO share price causing widespread losses to early investors.
-Orion Health was then de-listed from the Australian Stock Exchange and the New Zealand Stock Exchange, becoming again a privately held company.
+In March 2019 shares were compulsorily acquired by McCrae for $1.224 per share, a large drop from their $5.70 IPO share price causing widespread losses to early investors.
+Orion was then de-listed from the Australian Stock Exchange and the New Zealand Stock Exchange, becoming again a privately held company.

-In 2016 Orion Health partnered with the University of Auckland and the Waitemata District Health Board to develop one of New Zealand's largest data science research initiatives called Precision Driven Health In 2017 the Precision Driven Health partnership received the Research and Business Partnership Award at the KiwiNet Research Commercialisation Awards.

-In 2019 Orion Health delivered the first Health Information Exchange (HIE) in the Middle East.
+In the same year, the firm delivered the first Health Information Exchange (HIE) in the Middle East.
 The system allows health providers to view and store data for more than 50 million people.
 This is expected to be the "world's largest" HIE containing data from approximately 5,000 private and government healthcare providers.

+In April 2025, Healwell AI completes the purchase of the company.